There is a way that seemeth right unto a man, but the end thereof are the ways of death.

 Popular thinking on matters of truth and wisdom is always wrong.
 The majority is in love with themselves and each other, but God considers their most noble thoughts to be an abomination (Luke 16:15).
 He plainly declared that most men take the wide gate and broad way to destruction; only a few take the strait gate and narrow way to life (Matt 7:13-14).
 God knows the thoughts of men are vanity – worthless trash (Ps 94:11), and you should think the same of them – whether your own or another man’s (Ps 119:113).

-Saul of Tarsus thought with himself to do many things contrary to Jesus of Nazareth (Pr 26:9).
-Notice that he thought with himself, which is the warning of this proverb, because he had no internal check on false thoughts.
-You need an outside opinion that is perfectly right to correct your thinking, and God's will in the Bible is perfect (Ps 119:128; Is 8:20).
+Saul of Tarsus thought with himself to do many things contrary to Jesus of Nazareth (Acts 26:9).
+Notice that he thought with himself, which is the sin of this proverb, because he had no internal check on false thoughts.
+You need an outside opinion that is perfectly right to correct your thinking, and God’s will in the Bible is perfect (Ps 119:128; Is 8:20).

 The Bible is a fabulous gift from God to His children, for it contains the true wisdom of the infinitely wise God.
 You can correct all your evil and foolish thinking by learning what the Bible teaches on every subject.
 It is able to make the man of God perfect (II Tim 3:16-17).
 It can lead you through any difficulty (Ps 119:105).
 It is pure truth and wisdom.